KeiChoy/egypt/long_description.md

 inclusion in gaming and virtual reality environments, or for identifying different sub-styles in otherwise similar types of artefact (that might tell us about the date of the artefact, where it was made, or by whom).

-This particular photo-masking application is an experiment as we are attempting to model an Egyptian box coming from the collections of Museo Egizio, in Turin, Italy.

 ### What we want you to do